 Location

-The Location response header indicates the URL to redirect a page to.
-It only provides a meaning when served with a 3xx (redirection) or 201 (created) status response.
+The HTTP Location response header indicates the URL to redirect a page to.
+It only provides a meaning when served with a 3XX redirection response or a 201 Created status response.

-In cases of redirection, the HTTP method used to make the new request to fetch the page pointed to by Location depends on the original method and the kind of redirection:
+In redirections, the HTTP method used to make the redirected request to fetch the page pointed to by Location depends on the original method and the kind of redirection:

-All responses with one of these status codes send a Location header.
+All responses with one of the above status codes include a Location header.

-In cases of resource creation, it indicates the URL to the newly created resource.
+In cases of resource creation, it indicates the URL of the newly-created resource so that a client can make a request for it immediately.

 Location and Content-Location are different.
-Location indicates the target of a redirection or the URL of a newly created resource.
-Content-Location indicates the direct URL to use to access the resource when content negotiation happened, without the need of further content negotiation.
-Location is a header associated with the response, while Content-Location is associated with the entity returned.
+Content-Location indicates the URL to use to directly access the resource in future when content negotiation occurred.
+Location is associated with the response, while Content-Location is associated with the representation that was returned.

 Header type Response header